 Keeping you and your family safe

-California has one specific area of law which is unique among the 50 states.
+California has one specific area of law that is unique among the 50 states.
 California Vehicle Code Section 17004.7 provides immunity to law enforcement for injury to and death of innocent bystanders even when officers do not follow the vehicular pursuit policy their agency has actually adopted.
 There is no accountability to innocent victims and the families left behind.

-Vehicle Code Section 17004.7 goes on and on, but no where in this code does it say officers must follow their pursuit policy.
+Vehicle Code Section 17004.7 goes on and on, but nowhere in this code does it say officers must follow their pursuit policy.
 Read carefully, there's even an escape clause regarding the requirement for officers to read their pursuit policy.
 Veh.
 Code 17004.7 (b) (2) reads as follows: "The failure of an individual officer to sign a certification shall not be used to impose liability on an individual officer or a public entity."

 You might want to read: Not So Black and White.